 NEGATIVE EFFECTS OF PROCESSED FOOD

-They are low in fiber.
+- They are low in fiber.
 Processed food has no fiber.
 Most of it is lost during processing or removed intentionally.
-Fiber is an important part of the digestion process; helps regulate the amount of carbohydrates absorbed in the bloodstream.
+Fiber is an important part of the digestion process; helps regulate a number of carbohydrates absorbed into the bloodstream.
 It also helps deal with the problem of constipation.

-They are high in processed vegetable oils.
+- They are high in processed vegetable oils.
 Processed food is high in these oils some of which have been hydrogenated to turn them into Trans fats.
-The high amounts omega-6 fatty acids increases oxidation and inflammation of the body.
+The high amounts omega-6 fatty acids increase oxidation and inflammation of the body.